Using Plugins 2 - The sync Plugin

 - The client takes its local time (tpong) at reception of the message from the server.

-Hence if we consider that the travel time of the ping / pong messages are the same, we can compute the offset between the 2 clocks as the following:
+Hence if we assume that the travel duration of the ping and pong messages are equal, we can compute the offset between the 2 clocks as the following:

 - Treference = (Tpong - Tping) / 2